Net Operating Income Calculator

 How to Use the NOI Calculator

 Calculating a property’s NOI is pretty straightforward; you only need a monthly gross operating income and expenses breakdown.
 To help you get started, let’s take an example.
-A property investment you have your eyes on will bring in $4,000 per month in total rent.
+A property investment you have your eyes on will generate a total of $4,000 per month in rent.
 Using the NOI calculator above, you would input:

 Now for expenses.
 Let’s assume your annual costs are as follows: